smensulaiman/japanese-year-converter/README.md

-# 🇯🇵 Japanese Year Converter
+# Japanese Year Converter

 Convert Japanese era years (Wareki - 和暦) to Gregorian calendar years (Seireki - 西暦) in PHP.

-`sulaiman/japanese-year-converter`
+This library allows you to easily convert Japanese era years to their corresponding Gregorian years, supporting both Kanji and Romaji inputs.
 ---

 ## Features